 What to Expect at Your First Appointment

-Depending on the EAT service provided, each therapist or facility will have their own intake process and consultation to be sure you are a qualified candidate before beginning treatment.
+Depending on the service provided, each equine therapist or facility will have their own intake process and consultation to be sure you are a qualified candidate before beginning treatment.
 Thereafter, each session is an organic process that is specifically tailored to each client, the horses, and the goals and objectives of the session.
 Interactions with horses should typically be expected during your first appointment, unless otherwise specified by the treatment team.

 Like any other doctor or therapy appointment, you will fill out consent forms, review policies and procedures, as well as sign a safety waiver regarding barn rules and liability.
 Most facilities and practitioners will also provide clients with access to online treatment management.